nostra13/Android-Universal-Image-Loader/README.md

 ## Useful info
 For memory cache configuration (ImageLoaderConfiguration.Builder.memoryCache(...)) you can use already prepared implementations:

- * UsingFreqLimitedCache (the least frequently used bitmap is deleted when cache size limit is exceeded)
+ * UsingFreqLimitedCache (The least frequently used bitmap is deleted when cache size limit is exceeded) - Used by default
- * UsingAgeLimitedCache (bitmap with the oldest using time is deleted when cache size limit is exceeded)
+ * UsingAgeLimitedCache (Bitmap with the oldest using time is deleted when cache size limit is exceeded)
  * FIFOLimitedCache (FIFO rule is used for deletion when cache size limit is exceeded)
- * LargestLimitedCache (the largest bitmap is deleted when cache size limit is exceeded)
+ * LargestLimitedCache (The largest bitmap is deleted when cache size limit is exceeded)

+ For disc cache configuration (ImageLoaderConfiguration.Builder.discCache(...)) you can use already prepared implementations:

+ * UnlimitedDiscCache (The fastest cache, doesn't limit cache size) - Used by default
+ * TotalSizeLimitedDiscCache (Cache limited by total cache size.
+If cache size exceeds specified limit then file with the most oldest last usage date will be deleted)
+ * FileCountLimitedDiscCache (Cache limited by file count.
+If file count in cache directory exceeds specified limit then file with the most oldest last usage date will be deleted.
+Use it if your cached files are of about the same size.)

 ## License
 Copyright (c) 2011 [Sergey Tarasevich](http://nostra13android.blogspot.com)